williaml33moore/bathtub/docs/about.markdown

 [^1]: I may be biased.

-## BDD and Gherkin
+## Agile, BDD, and Gherkin
 Just like chip companies, software companies want to be sure their software products (apps, web sites, enterprise software, etc.) are free from defects before they are released to customers, so they too utilize teams of software testing and quality assurance engineers.
 But more importantly, the software industry continuously analyzes candidly what works and doesn't work in each generation, and over the years has evolved techniques that help coders increase productivity and quality.
 Many of the leading techniques are known together as Agile software development because their biggest benefit is helping teams respond better to change and even turn it to competitive advantage.

-Test code can be complex so software testers, guided by Agile values and principles, figured out ways to write tests in plain English instead and use programs to turn the English into code automatically.
+Test code can be complex, so software testers, guided by Agile values and principles, figured out ways to write tests in plain English instead and use programs to turn the English into code automatically.
 The transformational revelation was that comprehensive natural language tests are a great way to describe what a piece of code is supposed to do, i.e., its intended behavior.
 Furthermore these descriptions enable teams to have conversations about behavior early in the development process, before any code is written, and to include diverse perspectives from non-technical participants.
 In short, Agile software developers and testers created a way to collaborate up front on executable specifications that can be run as automated tests.